 If you think travelling on a cramped plane or train sucks, imagine being cramped into a horse carriage on a bumpy road for hours.
 Even the most luxurious coach would become uncomfortable after a while.
 Arriving in a new place didn’t guarantee clean lodgings or adequate food supplies.

 To venture further, a journey on the sea was almost guaranteed.
 I can’t even imagine being on a ship for months on end.
-As someone who gets sea sick, I would be dead by the time we arrived.
+As someone who gets seasick, I would be dead by the time we arrived.
 This mode of transportation is just torture to me.

 In addition to riding horses, camels, elephants and other animals to floating on rafts and riverboats, it all sounds exhausting.
 And dangerous.
 I can see how not everyone rushed out to be an adventurer.

-Rise of mass tourism
+The rise of mass tourism

 Final thoughts on travel in the past

-As I look at the travel of the past, I wonder why I am not calling myself an adventurer.
+As I look at travel in the past, I wonder why I am not calling myself an adventurer.
 Has it become a dirty word?
 After all, I crave adventure.
 I love to discover new places, learn about them and occasionally bring treasures home with me.
 Does that not make me an adventurer?
 I think it does and I’m going to bring it back.